pypa/abi3audit/README.md

 abi3audit scans Python wheels (and unpackaged native extensions) for `abi3` violations and inconsistencies.

+⚠️ This project is not ready for general-purpose use! ⚠️

 ## Installation

 abi3audit is available via `pip`: